keithlee96/object-set-js/README.md

 #### ObjectSet.prototype.add(value [, value [,value[,....]]])

-Adds all values passed as arguments to the ObjectSet object, in-order.
+Adds a copy of all values passed as arguments to the ObjectSet object, in-order (unless deepCopy is false, which means the object is added by reference).
 Returns the ObjectSet object.
 This can be used in the same way as Set.prototype.add() for the native Set object, the only difference being that we allow for multiple values to be inserted at once.
 **If you call ObjectSet.prototype.add() with no arguments, it will add *undefined* to the ObjectSet object**.
 I did this to mimic the behaviour of Set.prototype.add(), which when called with no arguments, will also insert *undefined* into a Set object.
 If you use ObjectSet.prototype.add()  exactly like Set.prototype.add(), you have nothing to worry about.
 Just be careful if you perform an operation like ObjectSet.prototype.add(...arr).
 If the array is non-empty, it will work as expected, inserting all elements of the array to ObjectSet.
 However, if arr is an empty array, it will insert *undefined* into the set.

 #### ObjectSet.prototype.clear()